 The Mach-E can achieve a range (EPA est.) of up to 230 miles with the Standard-Range 68 kWh battery pack or up to 305 miles with the Extended-Range 88 kWh battery pack.
 Rear-wheel drive and all-wheel drive are the drivetrain layout choices, with the RWD configurations featuring a single motor and the AWD configurations packing two motors.
 With up to 480 horsepower and 634 pound-feet of torque, the Tesla Model Y rival accelerates from 0-60 mph in just 3.5 seconds (targeted time).

 Achieving the Mach-E’s production compatibility required the Cuautitlan Izcalli plant to undergo some significant changes.
 Ford manufactured the Fiesta here from 2010 to 2019, and the assembly of a BEV is quite different from that of an ICE vehicle.
 It took the company approximately one year to integrate new technologies and make the plant meet the requirements.

 As part of the upgrade, the Cuautitlan Izcalli plant became the first Ford production facility globally to implement an artificial vision system.
 Thanks to its 190 Fanuc-type robots, 90% of the process can be automated.
-This plant has new stamping dies as well now, weighing between 20 and 40 tons, and a crane-type gripper and two hooks that can lift 50 tons.
+This plant has new stamping dies, weighing between 20 and 40 tons, a crane-type gripper, and two hooks that can lift 50 tons.
 The Mexican facility is also the first one to implement an anti-collision and anti-pendulum system in the cranes.
 These are only a few of the many changes the Cuautitlan Izcalli plant adopted to become ready to build pure electric vehicles.